nathanlyum/html-css-basics/readme.md

 1. Change the content in `index.html` such as the `title`, `h1`, and the `p` tags.
 1. Add your own CSS markup by creating a brand new file in the `css` folder called `styles.css`.
 1. Try maintain good color schema and styles when reference to the HTML's respective elements, ids, and classes.

+### Let's Review!
+Some questions to ask...

+1. What makes a good HTML skeleton?
+1. How does CSS play a role in its relationship with HTML?
+1. What's the importance of having good design?